Carrie Coyner

 Carrie Emerson Coyner is an American politician.
-She is a member of the Virginia House of Delegates, representing district 62.
+She is a member of the Virginia House of Delegates, representing the 62nd district after her election in the 2019 state election, and then district 75 after winning reelection in 2023.
+She was defeated in the 2025 House of Delegates election.

+Political career

-Coyner has served as a member of the Chesterfield County School Board since 2011.
+Coyner is a former member of the Chesterfield County School Board.

 A Republican, Coyner ran in 2019 to succeed retiring delegate Riley Ingram for the 62nd district.
 She faced Democrat Lindsey Dougherty in the 2019 election, and won with 55.1% of the vote.
+In the 2025 election for the 75th district, Coyner was defeated by Dougherty.
+She was involved in the concurrent Virginia Attorney General election, releasing texts with violent rhetoric used by the ultimately successful Democratic candidate, Jay Jones.

+Political positions

+The Washington Post described Coyner as a "moderate... who sometimes votes with Democrats."
 In 2021, Coyner was one of three Republicans who voted to abolish Virginia's death penalty.

+In 2024, Coyner was one of five Republican delegates who voted with their Democratic colleagues in support of safeguarding same-sex marriage in Virginia.

+Personal life

+Coyner is the founder and owner of RudyCoyner Attorneys At Law.